zeta1999/korali/tutorials/a9-surrogate/README.md

 # A.9 - Surrogate Modelling with Gaussian Processes

-In this tutorial we show how to do hierarchical Bayesian inference.
+In this tutorial we show how to create a surrogate with Gaussian Processes.

 ## Problem Setup